 As businesses increasingly expand their operations across the UK, we are frequently asked to advise our clients on Scottish and cross-border transactions.
 With Amal joining the real estate team as a dual-qualified lawyer, we are able to advise on Scots law commercial real estate, renewable energy and real estate finance transactions.

-We’re welcoming Shakespeare Martineau (Glasgow) LLP into the legal marketplace – authorised and regulated by the Law Society of Scotland.
-Although a separate legal entity, Shakespeare Martineau (Glasgow) LLP very much shares the same purpose, vision and values as Shakespeare Martineau LLP; it’s all about collaboration and a real partnership ethos.
+We’re welcoming Shakespeare Martineau (Scotland) LLP into the legal marketplace – authorised and regulated by the Law Society of Scotland.
+Although a separate legal entity, Shakespeare Martineau (Scotland) LLP very much shares the same purpose, vision and values as Shakespeare Martineau LLP; it’s all about collaboration and a real partnership ethos.

 Our continued investment in our client services and national presence ensures that we are there working alongside our valued clients across the UK – helping them to unlock their potential in both life and business.